nielskee/draft-articles/TechnicalHiringPart2.md

 ## How to run

+- Set up a GitHub repository and ask your candidates to fork the repostitory.

 - Ask candidates to commit regulary

 - Ask candidates to narrate how they're doing in the README

 - Great springboard for f2f

+- Be clear about your own coding values

+- Submit via a pull request (the pull will never be merged)

 ## Hackathons

 I know a lot of companies use these as a talent-spotting mechanism, especially for early careers.
 They're fun, and largely harmless.

+I think they're more a mechanism for talent acquisition (not my field) rather than technical selection.

 ## Balance

-So now we have a CV, annotated with some notes from a phone conversation, and a homework assignment that's been reviewed by a developer.
+So now we have a CV, annotated with some notes from a phone conversation, and an assignment that's been reviewed by a developer.

+Balance matters.